 Just as you do for other Salesforce features, carefully consider how much Analytics access users need.
 Analytics dashboards, lenses, and datasets can contain sensitive information, so spend some time thinking about which users can see what.

-In this module, you need user permissions that are available only in the Analytics Platform PSL.
-Let’s makes sure that license is assigned to you.
+In this module, you need user permissions that are available in the Analytics Platform (or Einstein Analytics Plus) PSLs.
+Let’s makes sure the right license is assigned to you.

 - From Setup, enter Users in the Quick Find box, then select Users.

 - The user details page appears.
 Scroll down to the Permission Set License Assignments section.
 Be sure to view the PSL section, not the Permission Set Assignments section.
 They’re easy to confuse with each other!